GEOS-ESM/jedi_bundle/docs/building_jedi_code.md

 # Building the JEDI code

-The JEDI-bundle has a single entry point called `jedi_bundle`.
+The jedi_bundle system has a single entry point called `jedi_bundle`.
 The arguments that are passed to the entry point are as follows:

 ``` shell
 jedi_bundle [Tasks] build.yaml